-As key stakeholders in California's health care system, our organizations are concerned that this legislation, while well-intentioned, would harm patient care, exacerbate existing health disparities, and negatively impact the overall health care delivery system.
-We respectfully ask that this bill be amended to exempt health care data and entities governed by the California Confidentiality of Medical Information Act (CMIA) and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+As key stakeholders in California's health care system, we are concerned that this legislation, while well-intentioned, would harm patient care, exacerbate existing health disparities, and negatively impact the overall health care delivery system.
 The California Legislature and voters have recognized the unique nature of health information and health care entities and exempted them from the California Consumer Privacy Act of 2018 at Civil Code Section 1798.145 and 1798.146(a).
 The Legislature should do the same regarding AI in health care.

-Al has the potential to improve nearly every aspect of healthcare, including quality, patient experience, and affordability.
+All has the potential to improve nearly every aspect of healthcare, including quality, patient experience, and affordability.
 At the same time, the health care industry faces unique considerations when using AI.
 Health care leaders and policymakers must understand and balance potential benefits and risks to ensure that AI is used safely, effectively, and equitably in the health care arena.